Article

 What to Bring?

-Food, including Missouri-made snacks, and coolers filled with drinks are common sights on the river.
-Or plan to enjoy a picnic lunch on a sunny bank.
+You might want to bring food, including Missouri-made snacks, and a cooler filled with drinks for a snack on the river or a picnic lunch on a bank.

-If your float trip is longer than a single day, make sure you are prepared with camping gear, additional food and water
+If your float trip is longer than a day, make sure you are prepared with camping gear, and plenty of food and water

-Finally, bring a container for trash — you can be fined for littering, including leaving cans loose in your boat!
+Finally, bring a container for trash to help keep the river clean.
+You can be fined for littering, including leaving cans loose in your boat.

 One Last Thing …

-Before you head out the door, make sure to check river conditions.
+Before you head out the door, take time to check the river conditions.
 Be prepared to make the safest decisions for you and your group, even if that means postponing your trip.
 Your outfitter is a great resource to help make those important decisions.

-That’s it — you have all the info you need to enjoy your Missouri float trip.
+That’s it — all the basic information you need to enjoy a Missouri float trip.

 Share your adventures with us on Facebook, Twitter and Instagram.